life-itself/web3/notes/market-fundamentalism.md

   * Sharks *love* the minnows

-## Why is the crypto-can-make-me-money position so interesting to examine?
+## Why is the Crypto-Can-Make-Me-Money Position So Interesting to Examine?

 * Likely represents a majority of interest and activity in crypto (and even DAOs) from the day-trader in the pub up to the wall street trader
 * Generally not brought up explicitly as much in the crypto / web3 discussion (for obvious reasons: it is not as substantive or attractive position to espouse publicly)